-The Idaho State Bar Mentor Program can assist new lawyers in the transition from law school to a successful law practice by pairing the lawyer with an experience lawyer in their local community.
+The Idaho State Bar Mentor Program can assist new lawyers in the transition from law school to a successful law practice by pairing the lawyer with an experienced lawyer in their local community.

 How to Apply